Advanced Thermal Engineering 5 ENG5303

 - Available to Visiting Students: Yes

 - Available to Erasmus Students: Yes

 The course consists of two major sections; section one provides advanced thermodynamics (including chemical thermodynamics) pertinent to the analysis of non-renewable and renewable energy systems.
-In section two some thermal and thermo-chemical energy technologies are introduced and analysed thermodynamically.
-These include both mature (e.g., combined cycle power stations) and emerging energy technologies (e.g., fuel cells, biomass gasification, organic Rankin Cycles).
+In section two, the principles and applications of some thermal and thermo-chemical energy technologies for bioenergy production are introduced.
+These include the basics of biomass, the principles of pyrolysis and gasification technologies and the applications and developments of end-products.

 2 lectures per week